| |

 What else about your book might pique the reader’s interest?

-There are service dogs who are trained to help servicemen and women with PTSD.
-The dogs help the soldiers stay connected with "reality".
-That's pretty cool!
+are service dogs who are trained to help servicemen and women with

 *** Doesn't it amaze you how many types of jobs dogs can do to help humans?
 Gail